sulaksh555/word-recommendation-application/README.md

 # word-recommendation-application

 This is a repository containing the files that helped create my word recommendation application.
 The code for the application was written in R across a UI file and a server file.
-These files defined an n-gram model with backoff, which created a set of most common bigrams, trigrams and quadgrams based on our natural language corpus.
+These files implement an n-gram model with backoff, drawing from a set of most common bigrams, trigrams and quadgrams obtained from my natural language corpus.
 These files were then pushed to a web application hosted on shinyapps.io under my account.
 The full list of files present in the repository includes:

 1. ui.R - defines the user interface for the application
 2. server.R - performs operations on the inputs gathered by the user interface and renders the word recommendation as a text output